 Dr. Chen is a Howard Hughes Medical Institute–Gordon and Betty Moore Foundation investigator.
-She is also Furuta Chair Professor and a professor of plant cell and molecular biology at the University of California, Riverside.
+She is also distinguished professor of plant cell and molecular biology at the University of California, Riverside.

 Xuemei Chen finds beauty in cellular organization and seeks to understand the minute, discrete steps through which different types of plant cells acquire their fates.
 When pressed to examine the events that determined her own fate, however, she concludes that she landed on her path of studying plant biology largely by serendipity.

 Growing up in the Hei Long Jiang (Black Dragon River) province in northeast China, Chen had limited options, but she did her best to take advantage of the ones she had.
 Even in high school, she knew she wanted to study biology.
 But Beijing University allowed the province to send only two biology majors—one in biochemistry and one in plant physiology.
 Selection was determined by student scores on the country's entrance exam.

 "I knew I did pretty well, but I didn't know if I was number one.
 What if someone else did better than I did and we both applied for the same subjects?"
 Chen says.
 Thinking the subject would be less competitive, she chose plant physiology and was accepted.
 "It turns out that the other student who got in had exactly the same test score I did.
 To this day, I often wonder what would have happened if we'd both applied to biochemistry."